 - Invested in tax-advantaged retirement accounts

-- Paid off personal residence
+- Paid off the personal residence

 - Raging bull market for 10+ years

 Our story may not seem impressive to you in the age of crypto millionaires.
-But it is amazing to us, and that’s what’s most important.
+But it is incredible to us, and that’s what’s most important.
 Sitting in that bank lobby at age 30, we set a seemingly unachievable goal to become millionaires, and we did it a few days after my 40th birthday.
 It makes me wonder what would have happened if we had set a goal of $5 million.

 Mark is the founder of Financial Pilgrimage, a blog dedicated to helping young families pay down debt and live financially free.
 Mark has a Bachelor’s degree in financial management and a Master’s degree in economics and finance.
 He is a husband of one and father of two and calls St. Louis, MO, home.
 He also loves playing in old man baseball leagues, working out, and being anywhere near the water.
 Mark has been featured in Yahoo!
 Finance, NerdWallet, and the Plutus Awards Showcase.